 Audio is usually recorded in two major ways — Mono and Stereo.
 A single mic is used to record music in mono.
 To record music in stereo mode, two mics are used.
 These are kept at a distance.

 To give you that realistic lifelike sound, binaural music is recorded in a similar way as a stereo recording.
 In most cases, a dummy head is used with powerful mics fitted within the ears.
 This gives a more realistic listening experience as the dummy mimics the way the sound travels into human ears.

 Are My Headphones Good Enough for That Concert-Like Feel?

 Just like every human is different, so is every headphone.
 While you can listen to binaural music on all headphones, the kind of headphone will have an effect on the spaciousness on your music.

 An open-back headphone or a 3D gaming headphone offers a better ‘concert-like feel’ when compared to others.
 Even headphones from brands like Ultrasone ought to give you a wider soundstage thanks to their S-Logic technology.

 You don’t need to go far.
-Just hit play on this playlist we have prepared for you.
+Just hit play on the playlist we have prepared for you.